South Korea Will Interview Thousands Of Athletes After Rape And Abuse Allegations

 "Still, the numbers are low, and we all know why," says Chung Yong-chul, a professor of sports psychology at Seoul's Sogang University and an activist against abuse in sports.
 "Because of all the threats, [abused athletes] are afraid to talk about it."

-Sports and Olympics authorities say the government has taken disciplinary action in 124 cases of physical, sexual and verbal abuse against athletes in the last five years, including 16 incidents of sexual abuse.
+Sports and Olympics authorities say the government has taken disciplinary action in 124 cases of physical, sexual and verbal abuse against athletes in the past five years, including 16 incidents of sexual abuse.

 Chung says the government has been promising to crack down further on abuse for the past decade, but because of a culture of impunity, little has changed.

-Some of this culture, he notes, has roots in South Korea's Confucian traditions, in which a teacher's authority is just like a father's: It must be obeyed, and not challenged.
+Some of this culture, he notes, has roots in South Korea's Confucian traditions, in which a teacher's authority is just like a father's: It must be obeyed and not challenged.

 "That's part of the reason why it's so hard for athletes to speak out," he says, "because you're actually accusing a father-like figure, accusing him as an aggressor."